 The application cycle is from April 1st through May 31st prior to the beginning of the academic year for which the scholarship is being requested.
 This program is administered by the Illinois Department of Public Health.

-This program provides financial assistance for individuals with physical or mental disabilities and who have been approved for vocational training by the Department of Human Services/Office of Rehabilitation Services to attend accredited Illinois colleges, universities, and technical schools.
+Financial assistance may be available to attend accredited Illinois colleges, universities, and technical schools for individuals with physical or mental disabilities and who have been approved for vocational training by the Department of Human Services Division of Rehabilitation Services.
 Financial need is a factor.

-This program is administered by the Illinois Department of Human Services/Office of Rehabilitation Services (DHS/ORS); contact Rob Kilbury at 800.843.6154, option 4 for more information about the available benefits.
+This program is administered by the Illinois Department of Human Services Division of Rehabilitation Services; contact Rob Kilbury at 800.843.6154, option 4 for more information about the available benefits.